Treat DAO (TREAT) Trading Down 31.5% This Week

 Buying and Selling Treat DAO

-It is usually not currently possible to purchase alternative cryptocurrencies such as Treat DAO directly using US dollars.
-Investors seeking to acquire Treat DAO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+It is usually not possible to purchase alternative cryptocurrencies such as Treat DAO directly using US dollars.
+Investors seeking to acquire Treat DAO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Treat DAO using one of the exchanges listed above.

 Receive News & Updates for Treat DAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Treat DAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.